Comparisons

 Tools for Each Method

-• Free Card Sort (unlimited free)
+• Free Card Sort (unlimited free usage)

-• Optimal Workshop
+• Optimal Workshop (professional features)

-• Maze
+• Maze (integrated user testing)

-In-Person
+In-Person Materials

 • Physical index cards

-• Sticky notes on wall
+• Sticky note wall arrangements

-• Free Card Sort (with screen sharing)
+• Free Card Sort with screen sharing

 Data Quality Comparison